 Subsequent events

-The Organization has evaluated subsequent events through October 5, 2021, the date the financial statements were available to be issued.
-Except as disclosed in Note 9, there were no material subsequent events requiring recognition or disclosure in the financial statements.
+The Organization has evaluated subsequent events through May 25, 2022, the date the financial statements were available to be issued.
+There were no material subsequent events requiring recognition or disclosure in the financial statements.

 NOTE 3.
 LIQUIDITY AND AVAILABILITY